Last Updated on May 29, 2022 by Audrey Scott

 17. Crash an English Class in Barrio San Francisco

-If you have a little extra time in Cartagena and wish to see life at the opposite end of the spectrum from the polish of the core of the old town, consider a tour of San Francisco barrio with community leader Alex Rocha.
-Catch a glimpse of life in strato 1 (there are 6 “stratos” or classification levels of neighborhoods in Cartagena and in Colombia, with 6 being the most wealthy), visit the local school, walk through the neighborhood, see the school Shakira built on the hill, and meet some kids in the neighborhood along the way.
+If you have a little extra time in Cartagena and wish to see life at the opposite end of the spectrum from the polish of the core of the old town, consider a tour of the San Francisco barrio with community leader Alex Rocha.
+Catch a glimpse of life in strato 1 (there are 6 “stratos” or classification levels of neighborhoods in Cartagena and in Colombia, with 6 being the most wealthy), walk through the neighborhood, see the school Shakira built on the hill, and meet some kids in the neighborhood along the way.

 18. Float in Totumo Mud Volcano